Yi-Jiahe/advent-of-code-2022/reflections/day_07.md

 Especially the way directories are exited to continue the search and the final exit.

 Spent a bit of extra time adding a print method to the nodes to allow visual inspection of the data ingestion.

+# Part 2

+Had to expand the print method in order to do debugging on the actual input because of the size.

+As expected the size calcuation had to be fixed.